-The Sharp-tailed Sandpiper, another species that breeds in Siberia.
+The Sharp-tailed Sandpiper, another species that breeds in Siberia and a regular during the summer at Flat Rock.

 Red-necked Stints feeding while a Curlew Sandpiper probes for worms in a rock-pool.
 The Curlew is showing a hint of colour as departure looms.
 Nearby, Ruddy Turnstones were feeding.

 The Greater Sand Plover has a large, somewhat cumbersome bill.
 Altogether it is a bulky unit.
-They head to the deserts of central Asia to breed.
+Presumable this single plover at Flat Rock will soon head to the deserts of central Asia to breed.

-This Great Cormorant uses the Flat Rock as a base, it is usually seen in waves alongside the rocks.
+A regular resident this Great Cormorant uses Flat Rock as a base It is often seen fishing in waves that break parallel to he rocks.

-Flat Rock is a favourite spot for Crested Terns.
-Other terns seen were Common Terns and Little Terns.
+Flat Rock is also a favourite spot for Crested Terns.
+Other terns seen on the day were Common Terns and the endangered Little Terns.

 As the sun started to set this Beach-stone Curlew arrived, searching for its favourite food, crabs!